This page will give you information about a lung biopsy. If you have any questions, you should ask your GP or other

 What are the benefits of a lung biopsy?

-Your doctor (a lung specialist) is concerned about a problem in your lung that has shown up on an x-ray or scan, a lung biopsy is a good way of finding out what the problem is and what treatment you may need.
+Your doctor (a lung specialist) is concerned about a problem in your lung that has shown up on an x-ray or scan.
+A lung biopsy is a good way of finding out what the problem is and what treatment you may need.

 Are there any alternatives to a lung biopsy?

 What does the procedure involve?

 A lung biopsy usually takes less than 45 minutes.
 You will be awake throughout the procedure.
 It involves inserting a needle through your chest wall and into your lung.
 Your doctor may use an x-ray, CT or ultrasound scan to help decide exactly where to take the samples from.
 They will inject local anaesthetic into the area where the needle will be inserted.
 Your doctor will insert the needle between your ribs and into the abnormal area in your lung.